 Dr. Sally Caird BA (Hons) MEd PhD FHEA

 My work encompasses social, environmental and economic themes, spans citizen, organisational/institutional and city levels, and involves collaborations with public and private sectors.
-This research has led to substantive contributions to curriculum across undergraduate programme modules, OpenLearn and open public education resources, external enterprise and innovation programmes, and has contributed to government consultations.
+This research has led to substantive contributions to curriculum across undergraduate and postgraduate modules, OpenLearn, public education resources, external enterprise and innovation programmes, and has contributed to government consultations.

 2011-2013 SusTEACH (Sustainable Tools for the Environmental Appraisal of the Carbon Impacts of Higher Education (HE) Teaching Models using ICTs) (Jisc-funded).
 This features analysis of environmental audit data gathered via online surveys and energy databases to analyse carbon impacts of 30 HE courses in 15 HE institutions, and examine the transformative impact of ICTs on sustainability, plus development of online tools.
 This led to the ‘Green Gown Award 2012 - Research & Development Finalist’.
 Several research papers followed, including a research paper published in International Journal of Sustainability in Higher Education, which was selected as Winner of the ‘Outstanding Paper Award in the Emerald Literati Network Awards for Excellence 2016.’ http://www.emeraldgrouppublishing.com/authors/literati/awards.htm?year=2016.
 This work also led to a publication in The Conversation, with the article ‘'Plug the university finance gap by turning teaching greener’, which contributed to debate on financial sustainability of England’s Higher Education System.